StefanTodoran/linguini/README.md

 * Translate instantly at the push of a button
 * Support for more than 70+ languages
 * Get translations from multiple translation APIs
+* Lightweight, takes up less than 200 KiB

+### Plans for the Future
+At the moment, linguini only supports showing translations from Microsoft translate and Google translate.
+However, there are far more options out there than just these two, some of which are far better than the big two (see DeepL Translate).
+Adding more translations to linguini is the most crucial step in improving the service, and is something we will continue to work on into the future.
+UX improvements are also in the works, as well as improvements to security.